BolajiAyodeji/bolajiayodeji.com/content/introduction-to-web-accessibility.md

 Everyone should be able to access and enjoy the web irrespective of their challenges or limitations.
-As developers, we’re building solutions for **every user** and not just **users.** As much as we focus on UI/UX, we should also put extra focus on accessibility.
+As developers, we’re building solutions for **every user** and not just **some users**.
+As much as we focus on UI/UX, we should also put extra focus on accessibility.
 Thanks for reading!

 <br>